WINCHESTER HISTORY ONLINE

 1991 - With a mix of nationalities as well as faiths living in town, the Multi-Cultural Network was founded to help build an inclusive community.

 1999 - A multi-million, 20+-year Flood Mitigation Improvement Program was launched with an engineering report recommending a series of projects.
 After the first two projects were completed in 2002, the program was redesigned, approved by the State, and construction began again.
-As of 2018, two projects await final design, funding, and construction.

 2000 - Temple Shir Tikvah opened a synagogue on Vine Street, a significant step in a long history of the gradual integration of a diversity of cultures into what was originally a Protestant, Yankee town.